 The recommendation to institute review mechanisms is consistent with the following principle identified by the ICANN Board: “ICANN Monitoring and Evaluation: If part or all of the mechanism is external, ICANN should have an established process for monitoring and evaluating the functioning of the funding mechanism and measuring the effectiveness of funded projects.”

-Preliminary CCWG Recommendation #9: As a standard element of program operations, an internal review of the mechanism should take place at regular intervals to identify areas for improvement and allow for minor adjustments in program management and operations.
+CCWG Recommendation #9: As a standard element of program operations, an internal review of the mechanism should take place at regular intervals to identify areas for improvement and allow for minor adjustments in program management and operations.

-Preliminary CCWG Recommendation #10: There should be a process to evaluate whether the program is effectively serving the identified goals and whether allocation of funds is having the intended impact.
+CCWG Recommendation #10: There should be a process to evaluate whether the program is effectively serving the identified goals and whether allocation of funds is having the intended impact.

 Guidance for the Implementation Phase in relation to charter question #11: The response provided to this charter question should guide the development of the review framework during the implementation phase.
+The CCWG accepts that the review framework might be different depending on the mechanism ultimately chosen, but there is a need to ensure that there are strong procedures in place for monitoring and evaluation, regardless of the mechanism chosen.

 Next Steps